sammlapp/picopy/README.md

 python3 test_leds_buttons.py
 ```

+# Updating
-Update pycopy with any changes:
+To update pycopy with any changes from the GitHub repository:

 If the swallow is connected to the internet, you can pull changes from the GitHub picopy repository:
 ```